COIT’s Guide to Removing Chocolate Stains

 Based on the millions of pounds of chocolate sold and eaten all over the globe these days, it’s no wonder that most people have to become familiar with removing chocolate stains at one point or another.
-If you’re not aware of how to remove chocolate stain, then you’ll find Coit’s step-by-step stain removal guide to be helpful.
+If you’re not aware of how to remove chocolate stains, then you’ll find Coit’s step-by-step stain removal guide to be helpful.

 The History of Chocolate

 Before we dive into removing chocolate stains, let’s take a look at the history of chocolate.
-Where did it come from and how did modern day chocolate come about?
+Where did it come from and how did modern-day chocolate come about?
 How long has chocolate been around?
 We’ll take a closer look at the details below.

 Chocolate in Mesoamerica